gbdev/gbdev.github.io/website/guides/lyc_timing.md

 However, because of Mode 2's short duration combined with unreliability of interrupt timing, you will not reliably have enough time to perform your write.
 Therefore, you have to wait for the next HBlank to perform your register write.
 You also need to compensate for this by requesting an interrupt on the line before the one on which you wish to perform your effect.
-For instance, if I want to enable sprites at line 16 when my upper status bar finishes drawing, I would write 15 to rLYC.
+For instance, if I want to enable sprites at line 16 when my upper status bar finishes drawing, I would write 15 to LYC.

 Like I mentioned above, the time at which your handler will begin execution will be delayed by an inconsistent amount, which makes it difficult to determine when the beginning of HBlank will come.
 You'll see why this is and how this can be avoided later.